 These difficulties begin to interfere with daily life.
-These changes can impact feelings and behaviors, which has implications for relationships.
+These changes can impact feelings and behaviours, which has implications for relationships.

 What are the Symptoms of Dementia?

 The symptoms tend to be progressive and start slowly and then begin to get worse.
 If you or someone you love begins to have some of these problems, you should not ignore them and visit a doctor.

 What are the Causes of Dementia?

-The damage to the brain causes interference and the brain cells are not able to talk to each other in a way that they should be able to.
+The damage to the brain causes interference, and the brain cells cannot talk to each other in a way that they should be able to.

 How is Dementia Diagnosed?

 It is a series of determinations that lead to this diagnosis.
-A doctor will first determine if there are any treatable conditions occurring that may cause some of the symptoms.
+A doctor will first determine if any treatable conditions are occurring that may cause some of the symptoms.
 A person may have a thyroid that is not functioning.

 Medical history and determining if there is dementia in the family is incredibly important to making this diagnosis.
-This allows the doctor to determine if any current medications are making the symptoms worse.
+This allows the doctor to choose if any current medications are causing the symptoms worse.

-A doctor may test the blood and body fluids of an individual to check hormone, chemical, and vitamin levels to see if any are off.
-A brain scan may be performed to determine if there are any tumors or to see if the person suffered from a stroke.
+A doctor may test an individual’s blood and body fluids to check hormone, chemical, and vitamin levels to see if any are off.
+A brain scan may be performed to determine if there are any tumours or to see if the person suffered from a stroke.

 Both of these can cause dementia or dementia-like symptoms.
 A doctor may prescribe genetic and psychiatric evaluations to rule out depression or some other mental health condition that may be causing some of the symptoms.